Albertino2020/tic-tac-toe-project/README.md

 ### About the Game

 Tic-tac-toe is a paper-and-pencil game for two players.

-    The players are identified by their respective symbols 'X' (cross) and 'O' (nought).
+The players are identified by their respective symbols 'X' (cross) and 'O' (naught).

 For this reason, this game is also called noughts and crosses, or Xs and Os.

 The players take turns marking the spaces in a 3×3 grid.

 The player who first succeeds in placing three of his/her mark in a horizontal, vertical, or diagonal row, wins the match.

-    If all the spaces in the grid are marked and none of the playes can win, the match is drawn.
+If all the spaces in the grid are marked and none of the players can win, the match is drawn.

-    This is an implamentation of the tic-tac-toe game in Ruby.
+This is an implementation of the tic-tac-toe game in Ruby.

-    To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple steps.

 ### Prerequisites
 As prerequisites, you must have:

 1. Access to the command line.

-2. Git installed, configured and running on your local machine.
+2. Git installed, configured, and running on your local machine.
-        To download, install and run Git on your local machine, please access https://git-scm.com/book/en/v2/Getting-Started-Installing-Git.
+        To download, install, and run Git on your local machine, please access https://git-scm.com/book/en/v2/Getting-Started-Installing-Git.

-3. Ruby installed, configured and running on your local machine.
+3. Ruby installed, configured, and running on your local machine.
-        To download, configure and run Ruby on your local machine, please access https://www.ruby-lang.org/en/downloads/.
+        To download, configure, and run Ruby on your local machine, please access https://www.ruby-lang.org/en/downloads/.

 ### Setup
 1. Open your command line:

-    There are varying ways of accessing command line, depending on what operating system you use.
+    There are varying ways of accessing the command line, depending on what operating system you use.
-    If you are not familiar with command line or just want to get further information, please access the following link: https://towardsdatascience.com/a-quick-guide-to-using-command-line-terminal-96815b97b955.
+    If you are not familiar with the command line or just want to get further information, please access the following link: https://towardsdatascience.com/a-quick-guide-to-using-command-line-terminal-96815b97b955.

 2. While in the command prompt, type 'cd' and press ENTER to make sure you are in the root directory.